-More than 1,100 branches and 2,400 ATMs for those living in the Midwest and Southeast, plus access to thousands of Allpoint ATMs nationwide
+More than 1,100 branches in the Midwest and Southeast, and 50,000 fee-free ATMs nationwide

-Multiple checking and savings accounts to choose from with low service charges
+Multiple low-fee options for checking and savings accounts

-Interest rates are low on traditional CDs and savings accounts
+Low interest rates on traditional CDs and savings accounts

 Relatively small selection of credit cards